 The data is then organised and presented to users in an information box alongside search results.
 The Google Knowledge Graph can present information such as stock prices, business information, and weather.

 Google Knowledge Graph also shows data in Knowledge cards and Knowledge panels.
-This can be a good thing from a SERPs (search engine results pages) point of view.
-But essentially you will first need to get into the Google Knowledge Graph – the benefits of doing so is that you may improve trust and authority with users of search engines and improve visibility.
+This can be a good thing from a SERPs point of view.
+But essentially you will first need to get into the Google Knowledge Graph – the benefit of doing so is that you may improve trust and authority with users of search engines and improve visibility.
 This is great for SEO efforts.

-How can your business get in the Google Knowledge Graph?
+How can your business get into the Google Knowledge Graph?